 6. Lightning

-Having an emergency back-up power supply isn’t always about extreme weather events, but sometimes it is.
+Having an emergency backup power supply isn’t always about extreme weather events, but sometimes it is.
 Lightning strikes can cause transformers to explode and render you without power.
-As with other kinds of transformer, it is unpredictable.
+As with other kinds of transformers, it is unpredictable.

-Having a back-up is essential to keep your operation or your event on schedule and protect the reputation of your business.
-When you need emergency backup power supple trust the experts from VCM Solutions.
+Having a backup is essential to keep your operation or your event on schedule and protect the reputation of your business.
+When you need an emergency backup power supply, trust the experts from VCM Solutions.
 We offer everything you need to get your operation up and running.